bharat-chandra/letter_management/README.md

 To solve this problem we built a solution that can automate this whole process digitally with a smooth flow in the permission process.

+* students can login and upload the documents and send to desired faculty and check the status of documents.
+* faculty can login and verify the received docs and accpet/reject them.
+* Each action is notified with email for both faculty and students.